quicwg/base-drafts/draft-ietf-quic-transport.md

 congestion state (see {{migration-cc}}), so the port SHOULD only be changed infrequently.

 Endpoints that use connection IDs with length greater than zero could have their activity correlated if their peers keep using the same destination connection ID after migration.
-If a node receives packets through a newly used connection ID, it SHOULD select an available new connection ID provided by the peer and use it as destination address for its responses.
+Endpoints that receive packets with a previously unused Destination Connection ID SHOULD change to sending packets with a connection ID that has not been used on any other network path.
 The goal is to ensure absence of correlation between the pairs of client and server connection ID used on different paths.
-To fulfill this privacy requirement, Nodes that initiate migration and use connection IDs with length greater than zero SHOULD provide their peers with new connection IDs before migration.
+To fulfill this privacy requirement, endpoints that initiate migration and use connection IDs with length greater than zero SHOULD provide their peers with new connection IDs before migration.

+Caution:

+: If both endpoints change connection ID in response to seeing a change in connection ID from their peer, then this can trigger an infinite sequence of changes.

 ## Server's Preferred Address {#preferred-address}